 Completion of the JCA is conditional upon certain events occurring, including certain Icelandic regulatory and merger approvals, completion of due diligence to the satisfaction of Glitnir and creditor feedback satisfactory to Glitnir being received in respect of the JCA.
-If such conditions are not satisfied or waived by Glitnir by October 15, 2009, or a later date as agreed to by the parties to the definitive agreements, the ACA will take effect.
+If such conditions are not satisfied or waived by Glitnir by September 30, 2009, the ACA will take effect.